linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 This solution integrates SSH login approval with MySQL, using Pushbullet for notifications, and includes explicit handling of the MySQL port number for each script.
 .
 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
-.
+..
+Here’s the updated guide with a prompt for Twilio Call OTP setup before proceeding to shell access:

+---

-.### Updated Comprehensive Guide: Implementing Multi-Option 2FA for SSH with Duo Security and Twilio
+### Updated Comprehensive Guide: Implementing Multi-Option 2FA for SSH with Duo Security and Twilio

 This guide includes handling OTP verification via SMS and Voice Call using the Twilio API without requiring a **TwiML Bin URL** for the voice OTP functionality.
+The script ensures OTP delivery and setup prompts function seamlessly.

 ---